santoshkatageri/D-Ops-BOT/README.rst

 steps To install errbot:

-1.Install errbot from pip
+Install errbot from pip
-2.Make a directory somewhere (here called errbot) to host Errbot's data files 3.Initialize the directory
+Initialize the directory
-4.Install errbot from pip or from [Err](ttps://github.com/errbotio/errbot) and Change the config.py file with your details 5.Make a directory somewhere (here called errbot) to host Errbot's data files 6.Initialize the directory
+Install errbot from pip or from [Err](ttps://github.com/errbotio/errbot) and Change the config.py file with your details Make a directory somewhere (here called errbot) to host Errbot's data files Initialize the directory

 .. code:: bash